See also -

 be because of a setting in Windows itself.
 See here.

-the QuickWord entries.
-You might be able to export your QuickWords
+export/import the QuickWord entries.
+You might be able to export your

-the file.
+up before deleting the file.
 WordPerfect will then create a new, virgin

 one when you next load WordPerfect.)
-Then import the old QuickWords into
+Then import the old QuickWords

 - QuickWords template location